divyadhimaan/lld-playground/concepts/design-patterns/observer.md

-# Observer: Design Pattern
+# Observer: Behavioral Design Pattern

-> A behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
+> lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
 >
 > Defines a one-to-many dependency between objects